 The main unit has one gigabit WAN (internet) port, one Gigabit LAN (1000Mbps) port, and one Fast Ethernet (10/100Mbps) LAN port.
 The satellite unit has two Gigabit LAN ports and one Fast Ethernet LAN port.

-I was appalled with the presence of the 10/100 LAN port, which is slow and nowadays associated with cheap network hardware.
+I was appalled by the presence of the 10/100 LAN port, which is slow and nowadays associated with cheap network hardware.
 Since Gigabit is backward compatible, you don’t need a dedicated port for a legacy device.
 So it seems a lousy way to cut costs.

 Middling Wi-Fi specs, multiple roles